manuelsantosiglesias/PPSTarefaFinal/README.md

 **Mensaje:**
 ```
 Error response from daemon: Conflict.
-The container name "/backend" is already in use by container "XXXXXXXXXXXX".
+The container name "xxxxxx" is already in use by container "XXXXXXXXXXXX".
 ```

 **Causa:**